3 tips for managing your work schedule

-The business calendar (Outlook & Teams, Google Calendar, Calendar, etc.) is one of the most widely used tools for managing your time efficiently.
-Whether you work in a large or small company, the diary has become indispensable for planning your meetings and optimising your working time.
+The business diary (Outlook & Teams, Google Calendar, Calendar, etc.) is one of the most widely used tools for efficiently managing your schedule.
+Whether you work for a large or small company, a diary has become indispensable for planning meetings and optimizing your working time.

 This week, we're sharing some tips to help you organise your work schedule.

 1. Have a single agenda